Greedy Matching in Optimal Transport with concave cost: Results

 \begin{proposition} Let $0 < p < d/2$.
 Then

 where $\omega_d$ is the volume of the unit ball in $\mathbb{R}^d$. \end{proposition}

-The argument is not terribly difficult.
+The argument is not terribly difficult and somewhat standard for these types of problems, see \cite{steele}.
 The bound seems to be rather accurate for small values of $p$.
 As a consequence, we obtain two-sided bounds in the one-dimensional setting when $p$ is close to 0.
 There is an interesting heuristic: we expect that the optimal matching will send most points distance $\sim c \cdot n^{-1}$ with $c \sim 1$ ranging over some different values but being approximately at order $\sim 1$ and thus the cost should be close to $\sim c^{p} \cdot n^{1-p}$.
 However, since $p \sim 0+$, one expects $c^{p} \sim 1$ and thus that the optimal transport cost is perhaps given by $(1+\mathcal{O}(p)) \cdot n^{1-p}$.

 \begin{corollary}[Prop.
 2 and \cite{c}] For $0 < p< 1/2$,

 \end{corollary} In particular, we conclude that $\beta_1(p) = 1 + \mathcal{O}(p)$ when $p \sim 0$ is small.